849625800/849625800.github.io/_posts/2024-03-06-Chatbot-with-AWSsagemaker.md

 ![img](/assets/post_img/2024-03-06-Chatbot-with-AWSsagemaker/aws_layer2.png)

-- Click the `Functions` on the left tool bar, go back to the lambda function page and attach the layer to the function.Scroll down and click `Add layer`.The configuration should be the same as following:
+- Click the `Functions` on the left toolbar, go back to the lambda function page and attach the layer to the function.
+Scroll down and click `Add layer`.The configuration should be the same as follows:

 ![img](/assets/post_img/2024-03-06-Chatbot-with-AWSsagemaker/aws_layer3.png)

 - The `lambda_function.py` file in the repo is the lambda function you need on this experiment.
-Fell free to copy it and don't forget to replace the endpoint name and model name.
+Feel free to copy it and don't forget to replace the endpoint name and model name.

 That's it!
 The lambda function should be run under the compatible version of boto3 library!
 You are all set!
 You can also create your own layer package with the binary files you want by following this [Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html)